bagder/daniel.haxx.se/about.md

 Under our own name (Haxx) I continued to do embedded systems contracting.
 Now being my own boss and of course having the ultimate freedom to decide what jobs to take and how to spend my time and money.
-I still didn't get very many curl related jobs more than the occasional smaller hacks and minor improvements (and a series of smaller "I want to automate this using curl can you do it for me please" tasks), so the protocol side remained a spare time
+I still did not get very many curl related jobs more than the occasional smaller hacks and minor improvements (and a series of smaller "I want to automate this using curl can you do it for me please" tasks), so the protocol side remained a spare time